dmbarbour/glas/docs/GlasApps.md

 * `sys.refl.glob.read(Context, Binary)` - returns a Value, computed with access to a Context of external references.
 Fails if the binary contains any references not described in Context.

 The exact representation of Context is runtime specific, but should be plain old data and open to extension and versioning.

-## Console IO

-We could support console IO from applications via `sys.tty.*` methods.
-Simple streaming binaary reads and writes are probably adequate.
-Viable API:

-* `sys.tty.write(Binary)` - add Binary to write buffer, written upon commit
-* `sys.tty.read(Count)` - read exactly Count bytes, diverge/wait if it's not available
-* `sys.tty.unread(Binary)` - add Binary to head of read buffer to influence future reads.

-We could optionally add some methods to control line buffering and input echo.

-*Note:* I'd recommend the 'http' interface over console IO for any sophisticated user interaction.
-But console IO is still a good option for integration in some cases.

 ## Filesystem